 \ocis{190.5940, 260.5950.} ]

-Contemporary hight-power laser facilities can generate optical pulses with intensities of order $10^{22}$ $W/cm^2$.
+Contemporary hight-power laser facilities can generate optical pulses with intensities of the order of $10^{22}$ $W/cm^2$.
 At the same time the critical power for observation self-action effects due to virtual electron-positron pairs is of order \cite{BOYD,BUL1, BUL2} $ P_{cr}=\lambda^2/8n_0n_2=2.5-4.4\times 10^{24}\; W,$ at a wavelength $1$ $\mu m$.
 Thus, for a laser pulse with waist $r_{\bot}=1$ $mm$ the corresponding intensity becomes $I_{cr}^{vac}=P_{cr}/r_{\bot}^2=2.5-4.4\times 10^{26} \; W/cm^2 $, which is above the range of the new high-power lasers.
 The nonlinear addition to the refractive index in vacuum depends also on the magnetic field.
 That is why new different nonlinear effects can be expected.
 There are not only self-action effects, but also vacuum birefringence \cite{KAP, ROZ1}, different kinds of four wave interaction \cite{KL,LUN,TOM} and higher order harmonic generation \cite{FED}.
-In this paper we shall investigate the self-action effect only for intensities of order $I_{cr}^{vac}$.
+In this paper we shall investigate the self-action effect only for intensities of the order of $I_{cr}^{vac}$.

-Euler, Heisenberg and Kockel \cite{EULER1, EULER2} predict one intrinsic nonlinearity of the electromagnetic vacuum due to the electron-positron nonlinear polarization.
+Euler, Heisenberg and Kockel \cite{EULER1, EULER2} predicted intrinsic nonlinearity of the electromagnetic vacuum due to the electron-positron nonlinear polarization.
 The classical field-dependent nonlinear vacuum dielectric tensor can be written in the form

 where a complex form of presenting of the electrical $E_i$ and magnetic $B_i$ components is used.
 Note that the term containing $B_iB_k$ vanishes, when a localized electromagnetic wave with only one magnetic component $B_l$ is investigated.
 The dielectric response relevant to such optical pulse is thus